Meet Khamla: A Don Det Guesthouse Owner on Dolphins, Tubing, and Why Tourists Should Stop Rushing

 Slow down.
 Rent a bicycle (20,000 LAK / ~$1 per day).
 Ride both islands.
 See the dolphins.
 Eat Lao food.
 Drink Beerlao.
 Sit in a hammock.
 Watch the river.

-Every guest says that.
+Every guest says so.
 Every single one.

 Heading deeper into Southeast Asia?
 Phong Nha in central Vietnam pairs brilliantly with Don Det for an off-the-beaten-path circuit, or go north to Luang Prabang for Laos's cultural heart.